kyverno/KDP/proposals/resource_cache.md

 # Implementation

+There are multiple ways to implement this feature:

+## Limited to known types

+With this option, Kyverno will be able to cache types defined in the Kubernetes client set but will not be able to cache other custom resources.

-When policies are created or modified, Kyverno will attempt to initialize informers for any `resourceCache` declaration.
+As policies are created or modified, Kyverno will attempt to initialize informers for any `resourceCache` declaration.
 In case an informer cannot be initialized, an error will be returned.

 During rule execution, Kyverno will add the resource data to the rule context.

+## Support for any resource type

+With this option, Kyverno will not be able to use informers but instead use dynamic watches and mantain its own cache.

+This will be more involved, but will allow caching any custom resource.

+It can also allow finer grained filters for what should be cached.

+As with the informers based implementation, during rule execution, Kyverno will add the resource data to the rule context.

 ## Link to the Implementation PR